Frequently Asked Questions

 Viewed: 132,435 times

-We have designed the honey trough at the bottom of the frame so that any remaining honey can drip back into the hive for the bees to use.
-If the honey leak-back gap remains clear this works well; however, if the bees block it up some honey may remain in the honey trough after harvest.
-Clear the leak-back gap prior to harvest and inspect the honey trough.
+This can be easily remedied by clearing out the leak-back gap.
+It’s a good idea to clear the leak-back gap prior to harvest and inspect the honey trough.
 If the honey trough is dirty it can be cleaned from outside the hive using a bottle brush or something similar.

 If you remove the Flow Frames from the hive, it is a good idea to remove any residual honey before you store them.

 To do this, set the Flow Comb to ‘cell open’ position and rinse in hot water (no hotter than 70 Celsius /160 Fahrenheit).
 Once the honey has been removed, allow the frames to dry thoroughly before storage.

 Please note, this process will not remove all the wax and propolis from the frames.

 If there are any wax moth eggs present in the wax comb, this can result in an infestation on frames while in storage.

 This is messy but will not damage the Flow Frames.

 To help prevent wax moth infestation, seal rinsed and dried Flow Frames in plastic to avoid reinfestation, then place in a freezer overnight.
 This will destroy any eggs or larvae present in the wax.